rovechkin1/message-sign/README.md

 3. It has to be compact and easily deployable to reduce operational burden
 4. It has to be portable and vendor-independent and should not contain proprietary modules.

-The last requirement is particularly important since improves de-centralization of the network.
+The last requirement is particularly important since it improves de-centralization of the network.

 Additionally, each validator utilizes several public/private key pairs to perform block signing.
 A pair of public/privite key pair is associated with an account on Axelar network which is funded